Adarsh-61/JarvisPlus/README.md

 4. **Community Support**:
    - Answer questions in discussions
    - Share your experience with the project
-   - Spread the word about Jarvis+
+   - Spread the word about Jarvis AI

 ### Acknowledgments